 MSCI Supplier Code of Conduct:

-This Code sets out the Firm’s values and expectations, including our high level end to end sourcing principles, as well as the labor, human rights, environmental, and legal compliance principles we generally expect our suppliers to uphold.
-The Firm also expects its suppliers to live up to the spirit of this Code.
-The Code explicitly states that “[w]e will not tolerate the use of involuntary, trafficked or forced labor.”
-The code can be found here.
+This Code sets out the Firm’s values and expectations, including our high level end-to-end sourcing principles, as well as the labor, human rights, environmental, and legal compliance principles we generally expect our suppliers to uphold.
+The Firm also expects its suppliers to live up to both the letter and spirit of this Code.
+The Code explicitly states that MSCI and its subsidiaries “will not tolerate the use of involuntary, trafficked or forced labor.”
+In addition, the Firm expects its Suppliers to comply with applicable United Nations Conventions.
+The Code can be found here.

 Risk assessment of the Firm’s Supply Chain and Due Diligence Procedures